seanox/xml-micro-exchange-js/manual/installation.md

 The directories `/xmex/conf`, `/xmex/data`, `/xmex/logs` can be mapped, binded
 to other places or be changed and overwritten in their own images.
 For the configuration of the service `/xmex/conf/service.ini` is used.
-Unlike configurations in JSON, this is more error tolerant and supports comments.

-TODO: